-In 1553, the fortifications were improved, by order of the then king, Philip II.
+In 1553, the fortifications were improved, by the order of the then king, Philip II.
 Additionally, he ordered a bastioned pentagonal wall to enclose the entire town.
 The following centuries would see the rigorous testing of the new fortifications.

-Centuries of battle
+Spain Roses Centuries of battle

-Sailing in Roses today
+Sailing in Spain Roses Costa Brava today

 The Natural Park of “Cap de Creus” is to the north.
 To the south is the Natural Park of Montgrí.
 The Natural Park of the “Aiguamolls de l’Empordà” is right in the centre.
-The climate is typically Mediterranean with mild winters and hot, sunny summers.
+The climate is typically the Mediterranean, with mild winters and hot, sunny summers.
 The water temperature is between 15 and 24 degrees Celsius.